ALegitCookie/cs2-dedicatedserver-awp_arena/README.md

 ### Putting these files on an existing server will overwrite gamemode configs, which can do unwanted things if you host multiple gamemodes on one server!

-If you are using this, I recommend following the instructions and doing this on a fresh server ONLY, and understand that this server will ONLY be used for the AWP Arena gamemode.
+If you are using this, I recommend following the instructions and doing this on a fresh server ONLY, and understand that this server will ONLY be used for the AWP Arena gamemode, and nothing else.

 # What this will do: